Building a Workshop Culture When You're the Only One Who Wants One

 Choose High-Stakes Situations

-Finding Your Allies: The Coalition-Building Phase
+Finding Your Allies: Building a Coalition

 Building Your Coalition